This calculator can be used to 'add' or 'subtract' two time values. Input fields can be left blank, which will be taken as 0 by default.

 picosecond | 1/1,000,000,000,000 second |

-In the 17th century, Newton proposed time as an absolute, flowing independently of events, measured mathematically as “duration.”
-Conversely, Leibniz argued time only exists relative to objects and events, serving as a framework for sequencing and comparison.
+In the 17th century, Newton proposed time as an absolute entity, flowing independently as duration.
+Leibniz argued time exists only relative to events, shaping early time measurement theories that influence tools like the **Time Calculator**.

-This content is independently researched and authored by me, based on historical and scientific principles of time measurement.
+This content is independently researched and authored based on historical, scientific, and practical principles of time measurement, as of September 27, 2025.